maierav/sensation/intro.md

 Plato's story goes on, but the key insight can already be made here.
 Plato makes clear that the people inside the cave could be fooled, for example, by people on the outside purposefully walking cut-outs made of paper or would along the gap behind the people inside the cave and create a "shadow theater" for the people inside, like we sometimes do for young kids.
 There is no way to know for the people inside the cave that the shadows they see are just artificially created by people outside - since they do not know that what a shadow is, that there is an outside, let alone people that are outside.

 What does any of that have to do with perception?
 Well, one corollary of us establishing that

 1) There is a real world "outside" our perception
-2) Our perception seems to be more like a reflection, or "shadow" of that world is that we are in a similar position as these people inside the cave: We only know the "shadows", a reflection, of the world and not the world itself.
+2) Our perception seems to be more like a reflection, or "shadow" of that world

+is that we are in a similar position as these people inside the cave: We only know the "shadows", a reflection, of the world and not the world itself.
 Our skulls, our brains, seem to be similar to that cave in that our perception arises from "inside" these structures.

 Finding out what the real world, that is responsible for the "shadows" of our perception, is actually like then seems to become challenging: We have to _reason_ about what this world might be like since we cannot go by our perception alone.

 This may still sound a bit confusing at this point.
 After all, we have not talked about what role our brains play in all of that (and since brains are obviously also part of that world that we perceive).
 We all share to some degree the notion that our brains are linked to our feelings, our ability to see, hear, smell, or taste.
 But what we will learn soon is _how closely_ linked the actions of our brain are to what we perceive.
 For now, it is only important to follow the logic of Plato's allegory: _If_ our direct acquintance with the world is our perception, and that perception can be unreliable (as in the sxistence of illusions), the problem arises that we have to find additional ways other than our perception to learn about the world.

 ##### PERCEPTION vs. WORLD

 Many thinkers that followed Plato have thought deeply about this issue.
 However, they failed to all settle on the same solution.
 Instead, these scholars have endowed us with a variety of ways to think about that problem, each arguing for their favorite idea.
 Let us briefly (and superficially) examine the various proposed answers.
 The academic field that studies these ideas is called _PHILOSOPHY OF MIND_, and there are thousands of academic works on this subject.
 Here we will attempt at the most minimal possible overview of major "schoolf of thought" within this field:

 ###### MONISM

 One possible solution is that there really is only one thing.
 That is, the assumption that we had that there is a world and our perception of the world is wrong.
 This leaves only two options: All is the world (i.e., there is no perception), or all is perception (there is no world).

 The actual ideas are a bit more complex, but they do not deviate far from the sentence above.
 The technical terms we use for these ideas are:

-*MATERIALISM*: There is only the world.
+>*MATERIALISM*: There is only the world.
 There is no perception.
-If you think that you perceive something, what really happens is that you _behave_ or _function_ according to what you call a perception (which is why this view is sometimes also called **BEHAVIORISM** or **FUNCTIONALISM**).
+If you think that you perceive something, what really happens is that you _behave_ or _function_ according to what you call a perception (which is why this view is related to *FUNCTIONALISM*).
 You thinking that you perceive things beyond behaving and functioning according to physics, is _illusory_.
 You _believe_ you perceive, say the color "red", but that is a false belief.
 You just act as if you do.
 Some proponents of this view prefer the term "physicalism" to demonstrate that they agree with modern physics in that "matter" is not a substance (modern physics describes matter as "an interaction" between the Higgs field and other quantum fields, but you do not need to worry that you need to know about all of this).

-*IDEALISM*: There is no physical world.
+>*IDEALISM*: There is no physical world.
 All is perception (again, technically, proponents of this view would use broader terms like "mind", or "consciousness" - but it is debatable how much these concepts do or do not overlap).
 There are two options on this view:

-**SOLIPSISM**: Your perception is all that exists.
+>>SOLIPSISM: Your perception is all that exists.
 Nothing else is real.
 You are all alone.
 Everything is just an illusion, except your perception.
 This view is difficult to argue with rationally.
-At the same time, view people are convinced by this view, let alone prefer this view since it resembles a horrifying reality.
+At the same time, view people are convinced by this view, let alone prefer this view since it resembles a horrifying reality.\

- **PANPSYCHISM**: Everything is perception.
+>> PANPSYCHISM: Everything is perception.
 This view grants that there is "a world out there", but it assumes that that which exists outside our own perception is even more perception - a grand ocean of perception, if you will.
 Proponents of this view suggest that something keeps our own perception separate from the rest of perception out there.

 ###### DUALISM
 Another possible solution is that there really are two different things: a world and our perception.
 But there are some disagreements on what exactly makes them different.